The Denial of Change: None can escape change

 Sit in a quiet corner.
 Pen down the changes that has occurred during a fixed interval ( fix the interval yourself -the margin could be a week, fortnight or even a month).
 Write the changes happening to your near and dear one’s as well.
 Observe the similarities and the differences.
 Work on overcoming the differences and strengthen the bonds based on your similarities.
 Regular practice of this methods will give you valuable insight enabling whole hearted acceptance of change.

-Mindfulness Meditation is another method of embracing change graciously.
-Regular meditation calms the agitation giving us the composure and strength to accept the changes with dignity.
+Mindfulness Meditation is another process of embracing change graciously.
+Regular mindfulness meditation calms the agitation giving us the composure and strength to accept the changes with dignity.